 PRIDE began with a protest.
-A celebration of acts of courage.
+This is my celebration of acts of courage.

 With it being PRIDE month and the Stonewall Riot’s 50th Anniversary, I thought I would deploy my own little act of bravery.
 It’s thanks to heroines such as Marsha ‘Pay it No Mind’ Johnson (you’ll find awesome documentaries about her on You Tube – she is the absolute salt and glitter of the earth) that we even have something to celebrate.